ldon-bird/dich/README.md

 dich has four primary modes: init `-i`, get `-g`,next `-n`, and set `-s`.
 The modes are pretty much self-explanatory.

-Use `dich -i` to initialize first before running other modes.
+* Use `dich -i` to initialize first before running other modes.

 After this, you can edit the list of candidate files `config.json` manually, or `dich -i` again if there are changes.

-`-g` would output the current state that the target file is in.
+* `-g` would output the current state that the target file is in.

-Use `-n` to update the target file to the next file in the candidate file list, or use `-s` to interactively specify a file to overwrite to the target.
+* Use `-n` flag to update the target file to the next file in the candidate file list, or use `-s` to interactively specify a file to overwrite to the target.

-Use `dich -h` for a brief help message.
+* Use `-h` flag for a brief help message.